open-webrtc-toolkit/owt-client-native/talk/owt/docs/ios/ios.md

 # 8 Known issues {#section8}
 Here is a list of known issues:
 - If you create multiple `OWTLocalStream`s from camera with different resolutions, previous streams will be black.
+- OWT.framework contains slices of armv7, arm64 for iOS devices and x86_64 for iOS simulators.
+This is an unsupported configuration.
+We will move to xcframework in the future (see [issue 466](https://github.com/open-webrtc-toolkit/owt-client-native/issues/466)).
+Depend on your target, please remove x86_64 slice or armv7 and arm64 slices if you get an error while linking the framework.
 # 9 Video codecs {#section9}
 Both VP8 and H.264 are supported.
 H.264 is recommended since it has hardware support.
 # 10 Video frame filter {#section10}